facebook/docusaurus/docs/api-site-config.md

 customDocsPath: 'website-docs'
 ```

-`defaultVersionShown` - The default version for the site.
+`defaultVersionShown` - The default version for the site to be shown.
 If this is not set, the latest version will be shown.

 `disableHeaderTitle` - An option to disable showing the title in the header next to the header icon.
 Exclude this field to keep the header as normal, otherwise set to `true`.